KonstantinGasser/sherlock/README.md

 ## list

 list all accounts from a `sherlock group`.
-If no group provided will use `default` group
+If no group is provided will use `default` group
 ### command

 `sherlock list detective`